 The contribution of the different surfaces between the two approaches differed.
 In our gradient forest analysis, spatial predicators contributed the most to the model (Fig. 4) and the combined R2 for the remaining environmental predicators was 41.0 %.
 In the GF analysis, precipitation variables contributed strongly to the model.
 Among environmental variables, precipitation in the warmest quarter was the variable contributed the most (3.05%) followed by precipitation of the wettest month (2.83%) and temperature seasonality (2.38%).
 However, in the iterative random forest optimization approach, only precipitations in the warmest quarter appeared among the top ten variables.
 Maximum and Minimum temperatures followed by NDVI and altitude were the predicators contributing more strongly to the model.
 The two methods were further tested by removing the Bioko island population and comparing the resulting surfaces in order to investigate the robustness of the different approaches (Fig. S5).
-In this process, the leave-one-out cross-validation procedure for IRF was compared to the full method.
-The resGF method appeared the most consistent with a correlation of 0.895 with and without the Bioko island population while the correlation among the IRF methods varied from 0.051 to 0.880.
+In this process, the leave-one-out cross-validation procedure for LCTA was compared to the full method.
+The resGF method appeared the most consistent with a correlation of 0.895 with and without the Bioko island population while the correlation among the LCTA methods varied from 0.051 to 0.880.

 When investigating the distribution of Ae. aegypti in the United States using the microsatellites dataset published by Pless et al. (2021), the migration surface revealed the highest migration in Florida and some parts of central Mexico.
 Reduced migration rates were inferred in the center east of the distribution, specifically in Louisiana.
-The two connectivity surfaces generated using resGF and IRF had a correlation of 0.461 (Fig. 5).
-The two method identified similar areas as regions of high connectivity: in Florida, in central United States and in Western United States (Fig. 5).
-Variable contribution varied between the two methods, where barren land cover was ranked eight most important predicator for the IRF method but its contribution as well as the contribution of snow or flood in the GF model was null.
-Both human density and urban land cover contributed to the GF model but urban land cover was the least contributing variable in IRF while human density was fourth (Fig. S4).
+The two connectivity surfaces generated using resGF and LCTA had a correlation of 0.461 (Fig. 5).
+The two methods identified similar areas as regions of high connectivity: in Florida, in central United States and in Western United States (Fig. 5).
+Variable contribution varied between the two methods, where barren land cover was ranked eighth most important predicator for the LCTA method but its contribution as well as the contribution of snow or flood in the GF model was null.
+Both human density and urban land cover contributed to the GF model but urban land cover was the least contributing variable in LCTA while human density was fourth (Fig. S4).

 Discussion